ecabanasv/x20132484_BAD_CA1/README.md

 ```

 ## How to run the project
-Follow steps 1, 2 & 3 before run through one of the commands below.
+Follow steps 1 & 2 in order before run through one of the commands below.

 ### nodemon
 ```bash